-- 39. Initial staging, grubbing, grading, and construction shall be scheduled to occur outside the nesting season of birds as defined by the CDFW, if feasible.
+- 36. Initial staging, grubbing, grading, and construction shall be scheduled to occur outside the nesting season of birds as defined by the CDFW, if feasible.
 Regardless of timing, breeding bird surveys shall be conducted before any activities are scheduled to occur and before installation of any protective fencing (see below), as follows: - a.
 If initial grubbing, grading, and construction activities are scheduled to occur outside CDFW's defined nesting season (generally February 1 August 31), a qualified biologist with experience in conducting breeding bird surveys in the Santa Monica Mountains shall conduct a survey within seven days prior to, and again within three days prior to, the date that activities are scheduled to begin.
 The biologist shall focus efforts within the grading area, development area, the fuel modification zones, the driveway area, and areas within 50 feet of them.
 The biologist shall also survey 300 feet beyond these areas, as access allows. - b.
-If avoidance of the avian breeding season is not feasible, a qualified biologist with experience in conducting breeding bird surveys in the Santa Monica Mountains shall conduct weekly bird surveys beginning 30 days prior to the initiation of project activities, to detect protected native birds occurring in suitable nesting habitat that is to be disturbed and (as access to adjacent areas allows) any other such habitat within 500 feet of the disturbance area.
-The surveys shall continue on a weekly basis with the last survey being conducted no more than three days prior to the initiation of project activities.
-If a protected native bird is found in suitable nesting habitat, all project activities within 300 feet of on- and off-site suitable nesting habitat, or within 500 feet of suitable raptor nesting habitat, may be delayed until August 31.
+If avoidance of the avian breeding season is not feasible, a qualified biologist with experience in conducting breeding bird surveys in the Santa Monica Mountains shall conduct weekly bird surveys, beginning 30 days prior to the initiation of Project activities, to detect protected native birds occurring in suitable nesting habitat that is to be disturbed and (as access to adjacent areas allows) any other such habitat within 500 feet of the disturbance area.
+The surveys shall continue on a weekly basis with the last survey being conducted no more than three days prior to the initiation of Project activities.
+If a protected native bird is found in suitable nesting habitat, all Project activities within 300 feet of on-site and off-site suitable nesting habitat, or within 500 feet of suitable raptor nesting habitat, may be delayed until August 31.
 Alternatively, the qualified biologist may continue the surveys in order to locate any active nests.
-If the biologist determines that there are active nests within or adjacent to these areas, they should establish appropriate buffer zones, as defined in "c" below. - c.
-If an active nest is found, regardless of time of year, project activities within 300 feet of the nest, or within 500 feet of raptor nests, or as determined by a qualified biological monitor, shall be postponed until the nest is vacated and juveniles have fledged and there is no evidence of a second attempt at nesting.
-Flagging, stakes, or construction fencing shall be used to demarcate the inside boundary of the buffer of 300 feet (or 500 feet) between the project activities and the nest.
+If the biologist determines that there are active nests within or adjacent to these areas, they shall establish appropriate buffer zones, as defined in "c" below. - c.
+If an active nest is found, regardless of time of year, Project activities within 300 feet of the nest, or within 500 feet of raptor nests, or as determined by a qualified biological monitor, shall be postponed until the nest is vacated and juveniles have fledged and there is no evidence of a second attempt at nesting.
+Flagging, stakes, or construction fencing shall be used to demarcate the inside boundary of the buffer of 300 feet (or 500 feet) between the Project activities and the nest.
 Project personnel, including all contractors working on site, shall be instructed on the sensitivity of the area. - d.
-The qualified biologist shall provide the Director with a brief report summarizing the results of the surveys, as well as a description and assessment of implemented protective measures described above to document compliance with applicable state and federal laws pertaining to the protection of native birds.
+The qualified biologist shall provide the Director with a brief report summarizing the results of the surveys, as well as a description and assessment of the implemented protective measures described above to document compliance with applicable state and federal laws pertaining to the protection of native birds. - e.
+If the qualified biologist determines that a narrower buffer between the Project activities and observed active nests is warranted, they shall submit a written explanation as to why (e.g., species-specific information; ambient conditions and birds' habituation to them; and the terrain, vegetation, and birds' lines of sight between the Project activities and the nest and foraging areas) to LA County

-PROJECT NO. 2018-000819-(3) CONDITIONS OF APPROVAL MINOR COASTAL DEVELOPMENT PERMIT NO. RPPL2020007063 PAGE 8 OF 10
+PROJECT NO. 2018-001052-(3) CONDITIONS OF APPROVAL MINOR COASTAL DEVELOPMENT PERMIT NO. RPPL2018003788 PAGE 8 OF 11